How To File An Independent Film & Television Alliance Arbitration Claim

-All IFTA Arbitration Awards will be sent to the email addresses or fax numbers provided by the Parties and followed by mail according to the foregoing procedures.
+All IFTA Arbitration Awards will be sent to the email addresses or fax numbers provided by the Parties and followed by mail according to these same procedures.

-IFTA Arbitration fees may be divided into two categories: Administrative Fees and Arbitrator Deposits.
+IFTA Arbitration Fees are divided into two categories: Administrative Fees and Arbitrator Deposits.

 The Arbitration Filing Fee should accompany the filing of a claim or Notice of Arbitration (pursuant to Rule 2 of the Independent Film & Television Alliance Rules for International Arbitration) and the filing of a counterclaim or a cross claim (pursuant to Rule 8.5).

 Arbitrator Deposits (unused portions are refundable)

 Arbitrators require that the parties pay a specified deposit amount (currently US$1,500 per party).
 From that deposit amount, the assigned arbitrator will deduct his/her hourly fee in direct proportion to the amount of work done on the arbitration.
 In the case of a default, the minimum charge shall be the amount of the initial deposit.
 Please note, if one party fails to participate in the arbitration, the arbitrator has the discretion to require the participating party to provide the absent party’s arbitrator deposit as well as its own.

 Any unused portion of the arbitrator deposit is returned to the parties which provided the deposit once the arbitration has finished except as noted above.
 If the amount of time spent by the arbitrator on a particular arbitration exceeds the amount of the deposit, the arbitrator may require the parties to provide the additional fees.
 In the event that the arbitrator requires the participating party to provide a deposit for the absent party, or the prevailing (i.e., winning) party to pay the additional arbitrator fee, the arbitrator may include that amount in the arbitration award to be recovered from the absent or non-prevailing party.